velask9/node-js/Assignments.md

 # JavaScript Node Express API Assignments
-Add your work in your student directory and submit a PR for each exercise.
+Add your work in your server directory and submit a PR for each exercise.

 # Database
 Before you get started with the exercises, run the following script on your local database: